fogg-lab/tissue-model-analysis-tools/README.md

 ### Quick setup

-Run the following commands in a terminal.
+Run the following commands in a terminal/command prompt window.

 ```bash
 # Recommended: replace environment.yml with a platform-specific file such as environment_windows.yml or environment_linux.yml